dnyaneshwargiri/coding-challenge-fb/README.md

 Update the DATABASE_URL in .env file.

 Execute below commands to generate and migrate PostgresSQL database requried for digitizer application.
+Below operation would create schema/ tables requried in your PostgresSQL server.
 ```bash
   cd backend
   npx prisma generate --schema=./src/prisma/schema.prisma
   npx prisma migrate dev --name init --schema=./src/prisma/schema.prisma

 ```

+In order to load the data sample required for example questionnaire import the __mockData/graphql-input.json__ from Apollo Server as using __createQuestionnaire__ mutation
 ## Run Locally